dominicstop/react-native-ios-context-menu/README.md

 <br>

 **Note**: This component is only available on iOS 13+.
-As such, this component does nothing on iOS 12 and lower, and on Android.
 Use the [￼`Platform`￼](https://reactnative.dev/docs/platform-specific-code#platform-module) module to handle logic if `ContextMenuView` is not available i.e. by adding your own `onLongPress` handler.
 * By default, on iOS 12 and below, a long press on a `ContextMenuView` will show a `ActionSheetIOS` menu based on the `menuConfig`
+* This component is just a regular view on android.

 <br>

-The `ContextMenuView` component is just a normal react-native `view`, so it should support all the existing `view` props.
+The `ContextMenuView` component is just a normal react-native `View`, so it should support all the existing `View` props.

 <br>